SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 why, well, how, well,

 how can somebody do this?
 And why would somebody do this to a child?
-And

 you know, I did some therapy.
 I actually

-did a lot of research on suicide and
+did a lot of research on suicide.
+And

-I it took me a while but
+it took me a while, but

-he was in he was sick.
+he was sick.
 He was just in very, very, very, very deep pain.

 But I had to get out of the anger to see

-to try to
+something to try to

 understand,